 Can you please explain how I should use your trading signals to profit?

-Our website and newsletter have been prepared solely for informational purposes and are not an offer to buy or sell or a solicitation of an offer to buy or sell any security or instrument or to participate in any particular trading or market timing strategy.
+Our website and newsletter have been prepared solely for informational purposes.
+They are not an offer to buy or sell or a solicitation of an offer to buy or sell any security or instrument or to participate in any particular trading or market timing strategy.
 The investments and the trading signals discussed on our website and in our newsletter may be unsuitable for investors depending on their specific investment objectives and financial position.
 So, it is not our intention to provide individual investment advice.
 There are Registered Investment Advisors providing professional investment management services.

 Do you sell your strategies?